-As part of the door to front loaders, rubber seals also have a tendency to become gross after a while.
+As part of the door to front loaders, rubber seals have a tendency to become gross after a while.
 Some are able to be removed quite easily for a total soak and air-out, but wiping seals down regularly can prevent mould build-up.

 Don’t use too much detergent